What Is Docker Hub?

 Proactively and consistently analyzing your container images is critical to discovering new vulnerabilities.
 Failure to do so could put your production system at risk as new vulnerabilities and exploits are published.
 Remember that even if an image did not have vulnerabilities at the time of the last scan, as new vulnerabilities are discovered, an image’s security risk posture can change as well.

-Maintain a software bill of materials (BOM) for each image and ensure that you are alerted to new vulnerabilities impacting previously scanned images and BOMs.
+Maintain a software bill of materials (SBOM) for each image and ensure that you are alerted to new vulnerabilities impacting previously scanned images and BOMs.
 Fix the detected vulnerabilities in the images and re-deploy running containers based on the updated secure image.

 Docker Hub Security with Aqua